 moderately rare species found in cracks and on shaded walls and slopes.

 It is found in exposed locations from 8-23 m (25-75 ft).
 It was twice

 feeding on a thin orange encrusting sponge.

-Big Island, Maui, Kahoolawe and Oahu: widely distributed in the Indo-Pacific.
+Big Island, Maui, Kahoolawe, Oahu and Kauai: widely distributed in the Indo-Pacific.

 in Hawaii from Molokini Islet, Maui by PF on Sept.
 10,